raknoz/meli-carrier-notifications/README.md

 #API Shipping status with SpringBoot (java) Backend

 ## About
-This is an RESTfull application to validates the status of a shipping, and return a description about last sub-status.
+This is an RESTfull application to validates the status of a shipping and return a description about last sub-status.

 ### Technology Stack
 Component         | Technology